VishakBaddur/First_LLM/README.md

 # Interactive Code Tools
-It is an intelligent web application that leverages Microsoft's Phi-2 language model to help developers generate and analyze code across multiple programming languages.
+It is an intelligent web application that leverages Mistral-7b language model to help developers generate and analyze code across multiple programming languages.

 # Features
 1. Code Generation